 |dcm2nii DICOM to NIfTI conversion|

-Important note: while dcm2nii is generally robust and useful, active development has moved to dcm2niix.
+Important note: dcm2nii is obsolete.
+While I hope it is generally robust and useful, active development has moved to dcm2niix.
 In general, dcm2niix is typically better suited for modern DICOM images.
 On the other hand, dcm2nii is useful for archival studies with legacy proprietary format that predated DICOM.
 This software is provided under the BSD 2-Clause license.

 DCM2NII attempts to convert images from the proprietary scanner format to the NIfTI format used by FSL, SPM5, MRIcron and many other brain imaging tools.
 NIfTI is a modern incarnation of the Analyze format, but includes important information like the orientation of the image.
 DCM2NII is a stand-alone program that is distributed with MRIcron.
 It is natively compiled for Windows, Linux x86, Mac OSX PPC and Mac OSX x86.

 Reorienting to canonical spaceThe NIfTI format stores spatial transforms so that software can determine the oreintation of the image.
 This means that MRIcron can display the image with an intuitive orientation.
 However, many programs ignore these transforms, and display the images as they are saved to disk (e.g. FSLview, MRIcro) - this means that a sagittally acquired scan appears very differently from an axially acquired scan.
 In fact, the three spatial dimensions (left-right, anterior-posterior, superior-inferior) can be saved in 48 different orthogonal orientations.
 The drawing below shows just three of these possible orientations.